swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 ### Curved polling rates

-As initially specified, the polling rate is flat: poll, sleep for the specified polling interval, repeat until the stop condition or timeout is reached.
+As initially implemented, the polling rate is flat: poll, sleep for the specified polling interval, repeat until the stop condition or timeout is reached.